Chetna-DevOps/flask-appservice-githubactions/README.md

 A Flask + PostgreSQL + Redis web app deployed to Azure App Service using a custom CI/CD pipeline built with GitHub Actions.

+## Base application

+This project starts from Microsoft's official sample app ([Azure-Samples/msdocs-flask-postgresql-sample-app](https://github.com/Azure-Samples/msdocs-flask-postgresql-sample-app)).
+The application code (Flask routes, models, templates) is from this sample.
+Everything related to deployment — the GitHub Actions workflow, Azure resource configuration and environment variable setup was built independently.

 ## What this project demonstrates

 - Provisioning Azure resources (App Service, PostgreSQL Flexible Server, Azure Cache for Redis) manually via the Azure Portal